cossacklabs/product-docs/acra/acra-in-depth/authentication/_index.md

 ## Privileged operations

 AcraServer supports changing configuration in runtime using [AcraWebConfig's](/acra/configuring-maintaining/general-configuration/acra-webconfig).
-AcraWebConfig is a simple web UI service that required HTTP basic authentication.
+AcraWebConfig is a simple web UI service that requires HTTP basic authentication.

 Privileged operations (changing configuration of AcraServer, restarting it) are available only for authenticated and authorized users.
 You should add users first using [acra-authmanager](/acra/configuring-maintaining/general-configuration/acra-authmanager) utility, then use these users' credentials to access AcraWebConfig.